Does Google Voice Block Robocalls?

 - We can track down the scam caller based on the transaction details when they try to charge your virtual account

 For the time being, DoNotPay can only assist you with suing U.S.-based scam callers.
-Location information is mandatory for filing a robocall lawsuit, and we are unable to access that data if the robocallers are based abroad.

 Using Your Smartphone to Block Robocalls